-Part of the reason North Carolina muscadine grapes are well suited for wine is because their aromatics are generous and long lasting.
+Part of the reason North Carolina muscadine grapes are well suited for wine is that their aromatics are generous and long-lasting.
 This flavor profile is easy to work within winemaking.

 - In regards to green grapes, the greener the grape, the less ripe it is.
 This usually means it's going to be a more sour-tasting grape.
 The more bronze the green grape, the more ripe it is.

 - There are two types of muscadine grape vine scars: wet and dry.
 A dry scar means there’s a clean break from the vine.
 A wet scar is when the skin of the grape tears a little.
 This looks like a cut where the juice starts to leak out.
 Wet scar grapes (like Carlos and Noble) don’t last as long as dry scar muscadine grapes do off the vine.
 (Which makes sense because an open “wound” would makes the fruit more vulnerable.)

 - You’ll extend the life of your grapes about a week if you refrigerate them.

 Picking season is from August to the first week of October and it’s fun and affordable for the whole family.
 (The vines are all significantly pruned back during winter.)
 It’s $1 to enter Hinnant Family Vineyard and $1.50 for each pound of grapes you pick.

 Hinnant Family Vineyards is on the way from Raleigh to Goldsboro, a favorite North Carolina gem of a city!